How to Extract All Website Links in Python

 crawl(link, max_urls=max_urls)

 This function crawls the website, which means it gets all the links of the first page and then calls itself recursively to follow all the links extracted previously.
-However, this can cause some issues; the program will get stuck on large websites (that got many links) such as google.com.
+However, this can cause some issues; the program will get stuck on large websites (that have many links), such as google.com.
 As a result, I've added a max_urls parameter to exit when we reach a certain number of URLs checked.

 Alright, let's test this; make sure you use this on a website you're authorized to.
 Otherwise, I'm not responsible for any harm you cause.